czyzby/gdx-lml/README.md

 ##What's new
 1.3 -> 1.5

 - Exceptions thrown during annotation checks are now logged.
-This will basically affect only GWT platform (if it happens to work) - exceptions were ignored there due to clumsy reflection mechanism, but it turns out that some of them are actually relevant from time to time.
+This will basically affect only GWT platform - exceptions were ignored there due to clumsy reflection mechanism, but it turns out that some of them are actually relevant from time to time.
+If your application fails to initiate a component, make sure that all of its extended classes (and implemented interfaces) are reflected.
+If not, try to include them.

 1.2 -> 1.3